lytics/anomalyzer/EXAMPLES.md

 Considers the percentage difference between the averages of data in the active and reference windows.
 Since this probability is dynamically weighted, the result of the magnitude test is significantly down-weighted when it returns less than 80%, and is significantly up-weighted for results greater than 80%.
 Since this test considers the percentage change, it's a good measure of significant changes and is generally a good default.

 Note that since it considers the averages over active and reference windows, keeping your active window smaller makes this test more sensitive.
-Additionally if the number of seasons specified is fairly long and your data has a history of prolonged increases or decreases, then an increase in your active window might not be perceived as significant.
+Additionally if the number of seasons specified is fairly long and your data has a history of prolonged increases or decreases, an increase in your active window might not be perceived as significant.

 ### Fence